MatthewNutt5/simon/README.md

 ### Description

-This project is based around a board provided by the ELEC 327 instructor that integrates the microcontroller, four RGB LEDs, four pushbuttons, and a buzzer.
+This project is based around a board the ELEC 327 instructor provided that integrates the microcontroller, four RGB LEDs, four pushbuttons, and a buzzer.
 With these components, the classic Simon memory game can be programmed.

 ## Main Program